luketudge/introduction-to-programming/topics/types.md

 It hasn't changed since its original assignment.
 Although we have been performing various operations with the variable, we have merely been testing out and looking at the results of these operations.
 The value of the variable has remained unchanged.
 The value of a string variable will always remain the same unless we overwrite it by assigning it again.
-If we want to change or update the value of a variable with the result of some calculation, then we can just assign that result back into the same variable name.
+If we want to change or update the value of a variable with the result of some calculation, then we must assign that result back into the same variable name.

 For example if we want to add a `'b'` to the `street_number` string (and then print it out to check its new value):